The Practitioner Toolkit contains information and tools for issues arising in work with children, young people and families.

 Sleep

 All children of all ages need sufficient sleep to support health and development.
 Babies need support to sleep safely.
-Adults need sufficent sleep to safely supervise children.
+Adults need sufficient sleep to safely supervise children.
 Sleep problems are very common at all ages.

 Core information from the NHS